-- River terraces are surfaces marking old valley floor or floodplain levels. - They may be bedrock surfaces without any alluvial cover or alluvial terraces consisting of stream deposits. - River terraces are basically products of erosion as they result due to vertical erosion by the stream into its own depositional floodplain. - There can be a number of such terraces at different heights indicating former river bed levels. - The river terraces may occur at the same elevation on either side of the rivers in which case they are called paired terraces - Unpaired terraces are found in the areas of slow upliftment areas Reasons for the formation of river terraces. - 1. receding water after a peak flow - 2. change in hydrological regime due to climatic change - 3. tectonic uplift of land - 4. sea level changes incase of rivers closer to the sea alluvial fans.
+Marking old valley floor They represent flood plainlevels Theymay consist of stream deposits They are formed due to verticl erosion There may be number of formal flood plains If they are at the same level they are called paired terraces If they are found at different levels they are called nonpaired

+Unpaired terraces are found in the areas of slow upliftment areas

+- Reasons for the formation of river terraces - 1.receding water after a peak flow - 2.change in hydrological regime due to climatic change - 3.tectonic uplift of land

+4.sea level changes incase of rivers closer to the sea alluvial fans.

 - 1. Found near the foot of the hills

-- 2. The river break into number of channels
+- The river break into number of channels 2.

 - 3. Low gradient

 - 4. Coarse load is deposited

 - 5. Low gradient

 - 6. Cone shaped deposit

-- 7. Channels shift their position in the plain
+- 7. Channels shif their position in the plain

 - 8. They are called distributaries

-- 9. Cones are gentle slope in humid areas and dry lands they have steep slope
+- 9. Cones are gentle slope inhumid areas and dry lands they have steep slope